smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 * Proposal: [SDL-0293](0293-vehicle-type-filter.md)
 * Author: [Ashwin Karemore](https://github.com/ashwink11)
 * Status: **Returned for Revisions**
-* Impacted Platforms: [Core / iOS / Java Suite / Protocol / JavaScript Suite]
+* Impacted Platforms: [Core / iOS / Java Suite / Protocol / JavaScript Suite / Web-HMI]

 ## Introduction

 This feature will enable SDL adopters to provide exclusive apps to their users depending on vehicle type.
 The proposal describes a way to share vehicle type information before sending the Register App Interface request.
+This proposal is not applicable to Android Apps registered using AOA.

 ## Motivation